FaizanMughal/flak_m/Readme.md

  - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented.
  - Add player models + weapon attachment support when that is also added in.
+ - Add option to have UT-like player movement physics.

 ## Known bugs